 Early glossy postcard mailed in 1915.

 Trying to find out more information about this Beaux-Arts library building is pretty difficult.
-The library is part of the Luzerne County Library System.
+The library is part of the 4 location, Luzerne County Library System.

 An attractive linen Mebane Greeting Card postcard.

 Mebane left in a lot of details.